 Though we often regard Latin American countries as one region, the landscape is not uniform and the countries are at different stages of development.

 The mainstream solutions, like credit cards and online banking, popular in the countries with a developed financial structure, haven’t reached the majority of the population yet.
 Mobile phone payments, prepaid options, and bank deposits dominate the landscape.

 Adding these payment options will help you to reach a broader range of customers that otherwise would stay outside due to the undeveloped infrastructure in their region.

-Most of these options are based on the principle that the customer is able to pay the bill in cash at a local retail store or deposit cash at a branch of a bank.
-Thus, online payments are made available to the population having no bank account, which is as high as 250 Million people in Latin America.
+Most of these options are based on the principle that the customer is able to pay the bill in cash at a local retail store or kiosk.
+Thus, online payments are made available to the population having no bank account, which is as high as 250 million people in Latin America.

 We will give you an overview of the most popular payment methods per country and their potential for your business.

 Brazil is the largest e-commerce market in Latin America.
 According to the latest reports, it accounts for 42% of the region’s $47.4 billion in e-commerce sales.

 To reach the wider mass of consumers it is indispensable to offer Boleto Bancário which is an invoice with a barcode that can be issued online and paid offline in many retail stores and ATMs.
 This payment method is regulated by the Brazilian Federation of Banks and is free of chargebacks.